ioi-foundation/dcrypt/crates/symmetric/README.md

       * Memory-efficient streaming encryption and decryption for large files or data streams.
       * Handles nonce management automatically and securely across data chunks.
   * **Unified Error System**:
-      * Leverages the `dcrypt-api` error system for consistent and descriptive error handling across the entire DCRYPT library stack.
+      * Leverages the `dcrypt-api` error system for consistent and descriptive error handling across the entire dcrypt library stack.
   * **`no_std` Compatibility**: Core features are available in `no_std` environments.

 -----